 Your options when guests complain about portion size

-You have five strategies to tackle this problem, each with different impacts on your food cost and customer satisfaction.
+You've got five strategies to tackle this problem.
+Each hits your food cost and customer satisfaction differently.

 Option 1: Adjust portion size

 For portions that are too small: Increase the main ingredient by 20-30%.
-This is the most expensive option but solves the problem directly.
+It's the most expensive option but solves the problem directly.

 For portions that are too large: Reduce the portion, but don't communicate this.
 Guests usually don't notice a 10-15% difference.